EU signals late call on Apple tax appeal as deadline looms

 European Union competition commissioner Margrethe Vestager.

-EU competition commissioner Margrethe Vestager signalled on Friday that Brussels will wait until close to the last minute next week before deciding whether to appeal to a July court decision that quashed her finding four years ago that Apple received €13.1 billon of illegal state aid from the Republic.
+European Union competition commissioner Margrethe Vestager signalled on Friday that Brussels will wait until close to the last minute next week before deciding whether to appeal a July court decision that quashed her finding four years ago that Apple received €13.1 billon of illegal state aid from the Republic.

 Still, it is widely expected by legal observers that the commission will not appeal the ruling by the General Court in Luxemburg, given how emphatically the court shot down the arguments of Ms Vestager’s team.